dorothyscheng/biobot/README.md

 - Throttle search requests from client to API - Currently, search requests are sent on every keystroke in the input.
 - Display message to user when invalid input is entered (non-digit characters).
 Currently those are sanitized, but there is no message to the user.
 - Loading indicator when clicking 'Search'
+- Integrate with FedEx API to display tracking updates directly in the app